johnl/video-digitizing/README.md

 ## Dependencies

 Bash, ffmpeg, iconv, sed, tr.
+I recommend using John Van Sickle's static ffmpeg builds to get the latest versions (which have the latest vp9 codec libs and have much improved webm metadata support). https://johnvansickle.com/ffmpeg/

 ## Process

-I used a separate machine that I didn't use for much else, so I could leave it captureing and encoding for long periods of time without disturbing it.
+I used a separate machine that I didn't use for much else, so I could leave it capturing and encoding for long periods of time without disturbing it.
 Logged in on the console rather than any gui.
 Sat the physical video players next to it.

 If you have a lot of tapes, setup an inbox and and outbox so you don't get confused and waste time digitizing multiple tapes.

-I captured several tapes during the day, and then ran the longer final encoding work overnight.
+I captured several tapes and then ran the longer filtering and compression stage (finalizing) in a big batch.

 ## Capture